muskan-dhawan/DSA-Practice/README.md

 0 ≤ num ≤ 2^31 - 1

 The goal is to implement the required methods using Java 8 Lambda Expressions (or equivalent logic if using Java 7).
+### HACKERRANK 100: OVERLOAD OPERATOR
+HackerRank - Overload Operators (Question)

+You are given a class:

+class Complex
+{
+public:
+    int a, b;
+};

+A complex number is represented as:

+a+ib

+where:

+a = real part
+b = imaginary part

+Your task is to overload the + and << operators for the Complex class.